finnwurtz/Python-Spotify-Popular/README.md

 # Spopularity
-A look at the popularity of artists appearing on Spotify's one hundred most followed curated playlists
+This program uses the Pandas library to analyze popularity of artists on Spotify's curated playlists.